 Ideal Thermostat Setting for a Florida Winter

 Florida winters are, thankfully, milder than most.
 However, that doesn’t mean you don’t have to worry about them.
-As the winter months set in, the temperatures dip down lower than any other time of the year.
+As winter sets in, the temperatures dip lower than any other time of the year.

-Combine that with several holidays that can mean a lot of extra bodies in the house, or constant in-and-out of home visitors, and knowing what to set your thermostat to can be a bit of a puzzle.
-If you’re interested in saving energy (and money!) throughout the year, then knowing the ideal thermostat settings for Florida winters is a must.
+Combine that with several holidays that can mean a lot of extra bodies in the house or the constant in-and-out of home visitors, and knowing what to set your thermostat to can be a bit of a puzzle.
+If you want to save energy (and money!) throughout the year, knowing the ideal thermostat settings for Florida winters is a must.

 Don’t let the winter chill get to you this year.
 Contact our trained professionals at Greens Energy Services about your Orlando HVAC system.

 Does Your Thermostat Setting Matter?

 What’s a degree or two on the thermostat, right?
-If you’re wondering just how much of an impact a couple of degrees can have on your overall energy consumption, you might be surprised to find just how much it does matter.
-We’ll start by saying that, like most questions of energy consumption and savings, it’s pretty complicated.
-The type of system in question, the size of your home, how good (or not good) your insulation is—all of these things are going to play a part.
+If you’re wondering how much of an impact a couple degrees can have on your overall energy consumption, you might be surprised by how much it matters.

 Energy-Efficient Thermostat Settings

-The final number is going to change from person to person, but our experts typically find that running a furnace at about 68-70 degrees is perfect for the daytime.
-In the evening or when you’re away, you can even cut it back by a few degrees more, since you’re going to be snuggled, bundled, or gone anyway.
+The final number is different from person to person, but our experts typically find that running a furnace at about 68–70 degrees is perfect for daytime.
+In the evening or when you’re away, you can even cut it back by a few degrees more since you’re snuggled, bundled, or gone anyway.

-You can also optimize your energy savings this winter season by taking up these easy tips:
+You can also optimize your energy savings this winter with these easy tips:

 - Consider adding insulation.
 Most older homes lack some insulation, but you can add blown-in insulation for a reasonable price.
-You’ll be reaping the comfort and energy benefits for years!
+You’ll reap the comfort and energy benefits for years.

 - Replace your air filter frequently.
 A clean air filter optimizes proper flow, helping your system work more efficiently.
-It’ll also help out with those winter air quality challenges.
+It will also help with winter air quality challenges.

 - Use a programmable thermostat for furnaces.
-Programmable Wi-Fi thermostats take all of the guesswork out of keeping your energy-savings to comfort ratio balanced.
+Programmable Wi-Fi thermostats take all the guesswork out of keeping your energy-savings-to-comfort ratio balanced.

 What’s the Best Thermostat for Florida?